For the media

 News media access to stations

 Metro's primary role is to move people, so our customers come first.
-We will work with media to determine a time and place with minimal impact to the public.
+We may not be able to grant every request.

 Student requests